sshiva-sri/Medicine/README.md

 Initial proposal for solution:
 ------------------------------
 * Initially tried with Linear Regression but the r2_score was very less.
-* Later tried with Ransm Forest.
+* Later tried with Random Forest.

 Performance: